Three tales that take the reader through the noir corridors of violated innocence, abuse and murderous revenge

 Veteran television journalist Steve Bassett puts his considerable storytelling skills to work in “Father Divine’s Bike,” a tragic coming of age saga involving two Catholic altar boys. ..
 Bassett weaves a story of triumph, regret and tragedy.
 The boys’ Catholic roots fail them in their time of need.
 Instead they are unwittingly seduced by the aura spread throughout Newark by Father Divine, the spellbinding black evangelist.
 It’s a book you won’t want to put down.

 Pete Noyes, award winning journalist and author of “The Real L.A.
-Confidential”
+Confidential."
+Recipient of the Peabody Award.

 Father Divine’s Bike carries you along the well orchestrated plot of Bassett’s protagonist, Richie Maxwell.
 In voicings of character and place, Maxwell takes you along on his quest to obtain the promise of “heaven on earth.”
 In rhythm and tone Bassett achieves a counterpoint that moves the reader between contrasting themes of class and privilege, poverty and wealth, despair and hope.
 Caught up by the hustle of Father Divine’s “heaven on earth,” Richie Maxwell becomes ensnared in a hustle of his own making that transports him to a reality just north of hell, on a bike that costs more than he could ever imagine.